-The project will develop a platform for social and exercise games that shall motivate the elderly to exercise more and in a correct manner.
+The project will develop a platform for social and exercise games that shall motive elderly to exercise more and correctly.
 Game-based technologies and persuasive technologies will be used to motivate the elderly to perform good exercises.
-Experiences from the elderly playing existing exergames (like Wii and Kinect) will be used in combination with the combined knowledge in the project about needs and limitations for our target group.
+Experiences from elderly playing existing exergames (like Wii and Kinect) will be used in combination with the combined knowledge in the project about needs and limitations for our target group.
 Exercise games shall be playable from home, and shall have social elements that motivate the elderly to play and exercise together.

 The main contribution of the GameUp products and services is to sustain mobility of senior citizens, prolonging the time they can live autonomously in their preferred home environment and consequently enhance quality of life.